CarloNicolini/carlonicolini.github.io/sections/science/_posts/2016-08-26-Spectral_density_random_graph_models_planted_partition.md

 Given the graphs $$G_1$$ and $$G_2$$, can we measure the similarities between their structures?
 Is the probability of $$G_1$$ and $$G_2$$ being from the same random graph high?
 To answer these questions, we need a mathematical way to describe graph structural properties that are equal for graphs from the same random graph, but different for elements from distinct random graphs.

-[Takahashi](#Takahashi2012) proposed that the spectrumof a graph is an adequate summarization of the graph structure for this problem.
-In the following section, we define the graph spectrumand other spectrum-based concepts that describe a set of graph structural properties.
+[Takahashi](#Takahashi2012) proposed that the spectrum of a graph is an adequate summarization of the graph structure for this problem.
+In the following section, we define the graph spectrum and other spectrum-based concepts that describe a set of graph structural properties.

+#### Kullback-Leibler divergence
+As the entropy of random graphs is defined, it comes natural to implement some sort of measure of graph distance in terms of spectal densities, i.e. to start doing information theory on networks.

 ## Practical implementation and code
 In the following pieces of code, we try to compute the spectral densities of the Erdos-Renyi Gnp random graph model, using Python libraries as `numpy`,`networkx` and `matplotlib`.
 In the case you don't have those libraries, I suggest to look for them with `pip` or simply `easy_install`.